BeeryLab/Operant/README.md

 # Operant
 Scripts for scoring operant social behavior

+Instructions for running these files: see the more extensive readme for BeeryLab/IntervoleTimer which has step by step instructions for running these scripts.
+Quick version:
+From the command line (e.g. Terminal on a mac), navigate to the directory with the script and launch with "perl OperantSocialTimerRightTetheree1.2a.pl"
+Fill out the test information in response to prompts, then hit spacebar to begin scoring.
+Use < and > (over , and .) to move the icon of the rodent.

 Operant Social Timer:
 These scripts allow the user to quantify social behavior in an operant apparatus by moving a rodent icon to mimic behavior witnessed in any-speed playback video.
 Variables in the script allow the user to set the test duration (30 minutes is the session default) and results are scaled.